-To load a pre-defined Life pattern, click on the index selector, to the right of the Load button.
+To load a pre-defined Life pattern, click on the index selector, to the right of the Save button.
 The index selector presents a combination of life patterns and other indexes.

 Life pattern files conform to a simple format.
 Each line of the file represents a row, with each character on the line representing a column in that row.
 Blank cells are represented by space or dot characters, while other characters represent living cells.